Questions before getting started

 What if I find it hard to talk about certain things?

 That is not unusual, and it is not an obstacle.
-Difficulty talking about something is often itself meaningful — it may reflect protection, shame, or the limits of what feels safe to put into words.
+Difficulty talking about something is often meaningful in itself — it may reflect protection, shame, or the limits of what feels safe to put into words.
 We would not push past that.

-Words can matter, but they are not always the whole story.
-Sometimes what has been lived through is held less as a clear narrative and more in the body, in emotional reactions, or in the nervous system, and often manifests itself in repeated ineffective relational patterns.
+Words matter, but they are not always the whole story.
+Sometimes what has been lived through is held less as a clear narrative and more in the body, in emotional reactions, or in repeated relational patterns.
 Part of the work can be helping those deeper patterns begin to shift, even before everything can be fully spoken.

 Part of the work is creating enough safety for things to become speakable at their own pace.